 18. Peruvian Lily (Alstroemeria)

 Native to South America, Alstroemeria is a genus of about 50 species (plus hundreds of cultivars and hybrids) of flowering plants that belong to the Alstroemeriaceae plant family.
-They are mostly long-living perennials and are commonly called Peruvian lily or lily of the Incas.
+They are mostly long-living perennials and are commonly called the Peruvian lily or lily of the Incas.

 19. Mock Orange (Philadelphus)